MangoTeam/replication-package/implementation/web/README.md

 # auto-mock
-Auto-Mock instruments an HTML page and compares a web browser's rendering of the layout to Mockdown's rendering of the layout.
+This tool instruments an HTML page and compares a web browser's rendering of the layout to Mockdown's rendering of the layout.
+It requires `npm` for package management and the TypeScript compiler (`tsc`) for compiling.

+To install the tool, run `npm install` and install `tsc`.

-This works in two phases, *capturing* and *evaluation*.
+The tool works in two phases, *capturing* and *evaluation*.

 ## Capturing
 Auto-Mock uses a web browser to snapshot several examples of an HTML page's layout.
 During this phase Auto-Mock captures both training data and testing data.